Flag of Myanmar (Burma, Burma)

 Languages:

-Burmese as the main language (spoken as the first language by about 70 of the population), with minority languages such as Shan, Kachin, Arakenesian, Chin, Mon, Karen; English is the first foreign language and the language of diplomacy and business).
+Burmese as the main language (spoken as the first language by about 70% of the population), along with minority languages such as Shan, Kachin, Arakenesian, Chin, Mon, Karen; Eglish is the first foreign language and language used in diplomatic and business transactions)

 Currency: